group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 2. Image processing panel: Consists of the image display and the following buttons:
     - Skeletonize: shows the skeletons in the binarized objects with a red line, which is what is measured for worm length.
     - Original: Shows the original image
     - Masked: Shows the worm masks.
-More information in [IA data and graphic exportation](#ia-data-and-graphic-exportation).
+More information in [Image data export](#image-data-export).
     - Modified: Shows the binarized image.
     - Arrow: Shows the next image.
     - Magnifying glass: Zooms in the image